cp-algorithms/cp-algorithms/src/string/suffix-automaton.md

 **Lemma 3**:
 Consider an $endpos$-equivalence class.
-Sort all the substrings in this class by non-increasing length.
+Sort all the substrings in this class by decreasing length.
 Then in the resulting sequence each substring will be one shorter than the previous one, and at the same time will be a suffix of the previous one.
 In other words, in a same equivalence class, the shorter substrings are actually suffixes of the longer substrings, and they take all possible lengths in a certain interval $[x; y]$.